Introduction To Reproductive Tract Illnesses In Hens

 Depending on the reproductive tract issue at hand, a hen’s abdomen may be tight and fluid-filled like a water balloon, squishy with firm structures present, or extremely firm.
 Often, a chicken with a distended abdomen will develop fecal matting on the feathers below their vent.
-They may also develop labored breathing due to the pressure the abdominal fluid or masses put on their air sacs, and they may have a dark comb and wattles.
-Some reproductive tract illnesses result in secondary crop issues or air sacculitis.
+They may also develop labored breathing due to the pressure the abdominal fluid or masses put on their air sacs, and they may have a dark a fleshy crest on the head of the domestic chicken and other domesticated birds and wattles.
+Some reproductive tract illnesses result in secondary A crop is a pouched enlargement of the esophagus of many birds that serves as a receptacle for food and for its preliminary maceration. issues or air sacculitis.
 Though chickens can be affected by primary crop issues (such as sour crop), reproductive issues should always be considered and explored in hens who develop crop motility issues.

 If your female residents are actively laying, be sure to pay attention to their eggs, looking for abnormalities such as soft-shelled eggs, or the passing of impacted egg material or lash eggs (both discussed more below).
 Also watch for any hens who stop laying eggs unexpectedly, as this could also indicate an issue.
 Check out our Resident Laying And Implantation Record Systems to help you keep track any pertinent observations related to egg laying.